varabyte/kobweb-site/site/src/jsMain/resources/markdown/docs/concepts/foundation/Markdown.md

 }
 ```

 That's it!
-At this point, you can use it in your markdown:
+At this point, you can use it in your Markdown:

 ```markdown
 > [!CUSTOM]